 Life Skills

-As part of our learning dispositions teaching aimed at creating 'the citizens of tomorrow' we run a parallel strand of life skills which enables a focus on personal qualities and skills that are needed in every aspect of our daily lives.
+Children's personal development and how they engage with society is an integral part of preparing children for their future.
+As part of our teaching aimed at creating 'the citizens of tomorrow' we run a parallel strand of life skills which enables a focus on personal qualities and skills that are needed in every aspect of our daily lives.

 The progression map below shows each week's Life Skill focus.